nhansendev/AutoConfig/README.md

 > For example; if "seed: ???" and "subconfig.seed: ${seed}" then it remains "subconfig.seed: ${seed}"

 ### Setting/Getting
+- Any config values (including nested) can be accessed via the format "class_instance.key1.key2.key3..."
-The class functions as an iterator ('__iter__'), yielding any attribute keys
+- The class functions as an iterator ('__iter__'), yielding any attribute keys

-".pop(key)" removes a given key (if available) and returns its matching value
+- ".pop(key)" removes a given key (if available) and returns its matching value

-Supports setting values via 'class_inst["key"] = value'
+- Supports setting values via 'class_inst["key"] = value'

-Supports getting values via 'class_inst["key"]'
+- Supports getting values via 'class_inst["key"]'

-".get(keys)" takes an iterable of keys and returns the value at the end of the key chain, if available
+- ".get(keys)" takes an iterable of keys and returns the value at the end of the key chain, if available

-".set(keys)" takes an iterable of keys and sets the value at the end of the key chain, if available
+- ".set(keys)" takes an iterable of keys and sets the value at the end of the key chain, if available

-".get_dict()" returns a dictionary representation of the current configuration
+- ".get_dict()" returns a dictionary representation of the current configuration

-".print()" uses DictionaryPrint to create a clean print of the data
+- ".print()" uses DictionaryPrint to create a clean print of the data

 ### Usage Example: